PromptDA: Label-guided Data Augmentation for Prompt-based Few-shot Learners: Label-guided Data Augmentation for Prompt-based Tuning

 \subsection{Prediction Transformation}

-We have demonstrated the process of training the MLM classifier head with the augmented data in prompt-based tuning paradigm.
-Next, we describe how to perform the inference of the target label.
-Let $h$ denotes the function transforms the probability scores on the label word set $\mathcal{V}_y = \{v_y^1, v_y^2, ..., v_y^{k_y}\}$ into the probability score of each category $y$.
-Considering the label word with the highest probability score in set $\mathcal{V}_y $ can represent the category $y$, we use $h = max()$ to calculate the probability score of each category.
+We have introduced the process of training an MLM classifier head with the augmented data in prompt-based tuning.
+Next, we describe how to perform inference for the target class.
+Let $h$ denote the function that transforms the probability scores on the label word set $\mathcal{V}_y = \{v_y^1, v_y^2, ..., v_y^{k_y}\}$ into the probability score of each class $y$.
+Since the label word with the highest probability score in set $\mathcal{V}_y $ can be utilized to represent class $y$, we use $h = max()$ to calculate the final probability score of each class.
 Then the probability score of each class $y$ can be calculated as:

 where for $(x, v_y^i) $ that satisfies $(x, v_y^i) \in \tilde{\mathcal{D}}_{\text{train}} $ and $ v_y^i \in \mathcal{V}_y, (i = 1,2,...,k_y) $, $\mathrm{P}(v_y^i,x) $ is denoted as the conditional probability of filling the position of $\texttt{[mask]}$ with $v_y^i$: